Austin Faoliu: Dallas Cowboys

-Faoliu was signed as an undrafted free agent by the Dallas Cowboys after the 2021 NFL Draft on May 14.
+Faoliu was signed as an undrafted free agent by the Dallas Cowboys after the 2021 NFL draft on May 14.
 On August 31, he was waived.
 On September 1, he was signed to the practice squad.
 On September 27, he was promoted to the active roster.
 He appeared in one game and had 2 tackles.

 He signed a reserve/future contract with the Cowboys on January 19, 2022.
 He was waived on August 15, 2022.

 Seattle Sea Dragons

-Faoliu was selected by the XFL Seattle Sea Dragons in the Group 3 fourth round (31st overall) of the 2023 XFL Draft.
+Faoliu was selected by the XFL Seattle Sea Dragons in the Group 3 fourth round (31st overall) of the 2023 XFL draft.
+He appeared in 10 games with 10 starts, making 24 tackles and one sack.
+He was released from his contract on May 15, 2023.

+Seattle Seahawks

+On May 16, 2023, Faoliu signed with the Seattle Seahawks.
+He was placed on the reserve/PUP list on August 29, 2023.
+He was activated on November 6, then waived the following day and re-signed to the practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+St. Louis Battlehawks

+On February 19, 2024, Faoliu signed with the St. Louis Battlehawks of the United Football League (UFL), and signed a new contract with them on February 27.